Chart Color Schemes

 The level of general health in The Oaks - Oakdale is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Oaks - Oakdale shows superior health outcomes for both young and elderly populations, with low prevalence rates of common health conditions.
-Approximately 56% (~5,878 individuals) have private health cover, higher than Greater Sydney's 53.8%.
+The Oaks - Oakdale exhibits superior health outcomes for both younger and older age groups, with low prevalence rates of common health conditions.
+Approximately 56% (~5878 people) have private health cover, higher than Greater Sydney's 53.8%.

 The most prevalent medical conditions are arthritis (affecting 8.1%) and asthma (7.2%).
-Notably, 71.6% report no medical ailments, compared to 68.7% in Greater Sydney.
-The area has a senior population of 16.6% (~1,740 individuals), with health outcomes among seniors being above average and comparable to the general population's profile.
+A significant majority, 71.6%, report no medical ailments, compared to Greater Sydney's 68.7%.
+As of the latest data, 16.6% (~1740 people) are aged 65 or older.
+Health outcomes among seniors align with the general population's profile, indicating overall strong health in the area.

 Frequently Asked Questions - Health